homacs/org.cakelab.blender.io/doc/README.txt

 VIII.
 Create new DNA Lib
 ------------------------
 1. Open org.cakelab.blender.io/export-DNA-lib.xml
-2. Adjust version of Java.Blend in init section (necessary on any changes in org.cakelab.blender.io)
+2. [Adjust version of Java.Blend in init section] (only necessary on any changes in org.cakelab.blender.io)
 3. Scroll to target package-all
 4. Add a new subsection for the new version (copy from previous) and adjust version number and file name.
-5. Execute in console (!)
+5. Execute ant script from eclipse
+    - make sure, ant executes with java 1.8 environment
+    - Eclipse: Run As --> Ant Build ... -> configure JRE tab -> Run
-      ant -f export-DNA-lib.xml
+    (alternatively console:  ant -f export-DNA-lib.xml)
 6. (just in case) Review output in content of the new files
 	- JavaBlend-1.1.0-DNA-2.79.jar
 	- JavaBlend-src-1.1.0-DNA-2.79.zip